Manchester Victoria station: Renovation

 In 2009, Victoria was identified as the worst category B interchange station because of its dilapidated fabric and environment.
-The Transport Secretary, Lord Adonis, announced that, with nine others, it would receive a share of £50 million for a refurbishment programme.
+The-then Transport Secretary, Lord Adonis, announced that, with nine others, it would receive a share of £50 million for a refurbishment programme.
 Victoria's £5 million share of the 'Better Stations' Network Rail funding for improvements was cancelled in the June 2010 budget cuts, but replacement funding was arranged.
 On 16 February 2010, Network Rail announced its intention to refurbish the station as part of the Northern Hub improvement proposals turning it into an interchange for local and regional services throughout north-west England.
 In August 2010, Network Rail announced the work would go ahead, despite the withdrawal of the £5 million funding.
-Station improvements included an ETFE roof, restoration of its walls, exterior canopy and period features, new platforms for additional services, improved access to the Manchester Arena and improved retail and dining facilities.
+Station improvements included an ETFE roof; restoration of its walls, exterior canopy and period features; new platforms for additional services; improved access to the Manchester Arena; and improved retail and dining facilities.

 Work to refurbish the station began in April 2013.
 The old roof was dismantled in autumn 2013.
 Installation of the £17 million roof began in May 2014 and final roof beam was lifted into position on 13 October 2014.
 Installation of the ETFE sheeting was completed in spring 2015, and the station upgrade was completed in August 2015, with the official reopening that October.